NeonWizard/spookdev-motd/README.md

 ![Spookdev-MOTD](https://wizardlywonders.xyz/spookdev-motd-screenshot.png)

 Custom MOTD scripts based off of PlexMOTD.
-This is running on Ubuntu 16.04, and the scripts are split into manageable chunks.
+This is running on Ubuntu, and the scripts are split into manageable chunks.

-## Usage

-Place these files in the `/etc/update-motd.d/` directory.

-## Dependencies
+## Installation
-`sudo apt-get install toilet`
+1. Run `curl -L https://github.com/NeonWizard/spookdev-motd/install.sh | sudo sh`